ahmedmkamal313/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3-islower.c: function that checks for lowercase character.

-4-isalpha.c : function that checks for alphabetic character.
+4-isalpha.c: function that checks for alphabetic character.

+5-sign.c: unction that prints the sign of a number.